Tools for Online Learning

 More Resources for Creating Online Learning

-- Click to Teach/Click to Learn - specially designed lessons for student self paced learning right here on TE-Pro; these include everything you need to teach standards based content and measure learning
+Click to Teach/Click to Learn - specially designed lessons for student self paced learning right here on EdTA's Learning Center; these include everything you need to teach standards based content and measure learning

 - Standards and Instructional Resources